jose-m001/solutions_repo/docs/1 Physics/1 Mechanics/Problem_1.md

 What makes this topic particularly compelling is the number of free parameters involved in these equations, such as initial velocity, gravitational acceleration, and launch height.
 These parameters give rise to a diverse set of solutions that can describe a wide array of real-world phenomena, from the arc of a soccer ball to the trajectory of a rocket.

+## Deliverables
+1. A Python script implementing the simulation of projectile motion.

+2. Detailed description of the family of solutions derived from the governing equations

+3. Graphs illustrating the trajectory and range as a function of the angle of projection.

+4. A discussion of the limitations and potential extensions of the idealized model, such as incorporating air resistance or uneven terrain.

 ---

 ## Theoretical Foundation